 - They’re very sensitive about honey as you can imagine so avoid that as well

-- Definitely don’t bring any animal products (i.e. crocodile handbags and fur hoods)
+- Definitely don’t bring any animal products (i.e. crocodile handbags and fur hoods) – Yes, if you have any real fur on your hoods, don’t bring it

 “Items that have been used for outdoor activities, including any footwear, tents, camping, hunting, hiking, golf or sports equipment?” & “Equipment used with animals, plants or water, including for gardening, beekeeping, fishing, water sport or diving activities?”